mythril-forge/homebrew-classes/fighter/fighter-grizzled-veteren.md

 -> already fighter has to keep track of second wind, legendary resistance, and action surge
 - this ability needs to convice a player not to multiclass
 - this ability must be dumb-simple
-- giving a saving throw proficiency of your choice is actually quite potent
+- giving a Saving Throw proficiency of your choice is actually quite potent

 -->